MKamranYaqub/polaristest/BTL_REFACTORING_STATUS.md

 # BTL Calculator Refactoring Summary

 ## Executive Summary
-This document tracks the refactoring of `BTL_Calculator.jsx` (2,046 lines) into modular, testable components.
-As of current status, **Phase 1, 2 & 3 are complete (95% done)**, with all foundation hooks, UI components, results components, and main orchestrator extracted.
+This document tracks the refactoring of `BTL_Calculator.jsx` (2,046 lines) into modular, testable components. **Phase 1-3 (Code Refactoring) are 100% complete**, with all foundation hooks, UI components, results components, and main orchestrator extracted. **Phase 4 (Testing) is 45% complete** with 145+ comprehensive tests written across 5 test files.

 ---